avajs/ava/docs/recipes/babelrc.md

 }
 ```

-The above uses `babel-test-config.json` as the transpilition config for *sources*, and as the base config for *tests*.
+The above uses `babel-test-config.json` as the transpilation config for *sources*, and as the base config for *tests*.
 For *tests*, it extends that base config with the custom plugins and presets specified.